nitindermohan/oak-new-docs/content/docs/getting-started/deploy-app/deploy-dashboard.md

 - You can access the APIs at `<IP_OF_CLUSTER_ORCHESTRATOR>:10000`
 {{< /callout >}}

 If you deployed your cluster with one of the provided docker-compose files, this has already been done for you and you can simply head over to `<http://IP_OF_CLUSTER_ORCHESTRATOR>`.
-Otherwise follow the instructions below.
+Otherwise follow the instructions below for manual configuration.

-### Manual deployment:
+### Manual deployment

-**0)** Clone the repository
+*0)* Clone the repository

 ```bash
 git clone https://github.com/oakestra/dashboard.git && cd dashboard
 ```

-**1)** Create a file that contains the environment variables
+*1)* Create a file that contains the environment variables

 ```bash
 echo "API_ADDRESS=<IP_OF_CLUSTER_ORCHESTRATOR>:10000" > .env
 ```

-**2)** Run the dashboard
+*2)* Run the dashboard

 ```bash
 sudo docker-compose up
 ```

-### Running the Oakestra Framework
+### Start the Oakestra Components

-To be able to log into the dashboard, the System Manager and MongoDB must be started.
-How this can be done is described in the [getting started](../deploy-your-first-oakestra-cluster/) section.
+To access the dashboard, both the System Manager and MongoDB must be running.
+Instructions for starting them are provided in the [getting started](../deploy-your-first-oakestra-cluster/) section.

+{{< callout context="danger" icon="outline/alert-octagon">}}
-If these components were not started or improperly configured, the login screen can be reached, but you cannot log in to the dashboard.
+If the Oakestra components are not running or configured correctly, you can reach the login screen but will not be able to log in.
+{{< /callout >}}

 ## Accessing the dashboard